 I found that by starting with music that has characteristics that I already like, I could build on them into liking new sounds, in this case the sound of a new language.

-For example, with hip hop I listened to duets, rap's testosterone-heavy male vocals countered by soft female voices (The best of all time is the Roots and Erykah Badu, "You Got Me."
+For example, with hip hop I listened to duets, rap's testosterone-heavy male vocals countered by soft female voices.
+The best example of all time is the Roots and Erykah Badu, "You Got Me."

 If you're trying to get used to music in another language, try to listen to it as background music first.
 Little by little, the songs will soak in.
 It can help you learn Spanish too.